ibaylov/fractal-spheres/README.md

 * it has to work /near/ real-time on a decent workstation

-I'm providing the code to you in hope you'll find some use of it's compnnents or can use it as a case study of OpenGL,Computer Graphics,  MVC and general C++ programming.
+I'm providing the code to you in hope you'll find some use of it's componnents or can use it as a case study of OpenGL,Computer Graphics,  MVC and general C++ programming.

 # Inslallation